etcd-io/etcd/Documentation/auth_api.md

 ### Settings Resources

 Specific settings for the cluster as a whole.
-This can include adding and removing cluster members, enabling or disabling security, replacing certificates, and any other dynamic configuration by the administrator (holder of the ROOT role).
+This can include adding and removing cluster members, enabling or disabling authentication, replacing certificates, and any other dynamic configuration by the administrator (holder of the ROOT role).

 ## v2 Auth